MemeticsX/RLT/README.md

     </ol>
   </ul>

 2. In the [version] folder, open the compressed [version].jar file using a file compression utility such as 7Zip.
-(For instance, in the folder 1.19.3, the file will be called 1.19.3.jar.)
+(For instance, in the folder called 1.19.3, the file will be called 1.19.3.jar.)

 3. In the compressed .jar file, open the "data" folder, and then open the "minecraft" folder.

 4. In the "minecraft" folder, extract the "loot_tables" folder, copying it into the RLT folder.

-5. Once the loot_tables folder and its contents have been extracted into the RLT folder, the RLT application should now be able to run.
+5. Once the loot_tables folder and its contents have been extracted into the RLT folder, the RLT application should be able to run.

 </details>